 7. Go to Cornbelly's

 The dates for Cornbelly's at Thanksgiving Point are September 25-October 31.
-This is our favorite thing to do in October!
+This is our favorite of the fall activities in Utah!
 We love the corn maze here and the huge rocking chair.
 We get a picture in it every year.

 8. Sundance Ski Lift Full Moon Ride